Special Inspector Kyle Brown

 Your latest Blog from your East Special Inspector, Kyle Brown, who covers the Newport & Monmouthshire areas

-Finally, thank you for taking time to read my blog and we hope to welcome more recruits to the Special Constabulary this year to continue making an impact on your communities.
+Thank you for taking the time to read my blog and we hope to welcome more recruits to the Special Constabulary this year to continue making an impact on your communities.

 For daily updates, follow my team on Twitter @gpspecials